stembl/stembl.github.io/_posts/2016-12-12-introduction-to-python-for-computational-science-and-engineering.md

     * `filter(lambda x:x>5,range(11))`
 * List comprehension is an expression followed by a for clause, then zero or more for or if clauses.
 More consise then the above methods.

-## Chapter 9, Common Tasks

-* Illustrates many ways to compute a series to illustrate the differnt methods possible and also illustrate the different methods we've previously discussed.
-Includes a check method and doc file.
-* `sorted` returns a copy of a sorted list while `sort` changes the list insto a sorted order of elements

-## Chapter 10, Matlab to Python
-* Common differences
-* The extension library numpy provides matrix functionality similar to Matlab

 ## Chapter 12, Symbolic Computation

 * SymPy is the Python Symbolic library, [SymPy Homepage](http://sympy.org) for full and up-to-date documentation